AEONCommunity/aeoncommunity.github.io/_includes/official_resources.md

 Athough AEON is community driven, official resources are considered to be those maintained by Aeon's initial developer, Smooth.
+Additional support is provided by Stoffu as well as many community contributors.
+Remember that anyone can contribute to the Aeon project.

 [Website](https://www.aeon.cash)